 Blogs and websites about woodworking can tell you that wood dust is a common byproduct of cutting or polishing.
 This wood dust may affect your health and the health of other people in the shop, as exposure to large amounts of wood dust may harm and irritate your eyes, nose, and throat.
 Conjunctivitis is an inflammation of the eyes due to foreign particles—such as wood dust.
-Dryness and sore throat may also be familiar as inhaling these fine wood particles may cause the wood dust to settle on the respiratory tract.
+Dryness and sore throat may also be familiar, as inhaling these fine wood particles may cause the wood dust to settle in the respiratory tract.
 Rhinitis or runny nose caused by fine dust may frequently happen as well.
 And for others, constant skin exposure to wood dust may cause dermatitis due to the chemicals in the wood.

 - It Helps In Preventing VOC Inhalation

-Volatile organic compounds or VOCs are usually artificial compounds constantly released into the air over time.
+Volatile organic compounds, or VOCs, are usually artificial compounds constantly released into the air over time.
 They may come from different products present in a wood workshop, such as varnishes, stains, and glues.
 These VOCs can produce short-term and long-term health issues inside the human body.
 The most common compounds are acetone, ethanol, and formaldehyde; over time, they can affect your internal organs and cause extensive complications in the human body.
 VOC levels are higher in indoor spaces, so an air filter is the best solution to filter these out and keep your working environment safe.